-There are two ways to reduce a set speed:
+To reduce the set speed:

-- RES • Press and hold the COAST SET control until you get to the desired speed, then release the control.
-You can also use the COAST control to operate the Tap-Down function.
-Press and release this control to decrease the vehicle set speed in increments by 1 mph (1.6 km/h). - Depress the brake pedal until the desired vehicle speed is reached, press the SET ACCEL control.
+- Press and hold COAST until you get to the desired speed, then release.
+You can also use COAST to operate the tap-down function.
+Press and release COAST to decrease the vehicle set speed in 1 mph (1.6 km/h) increments. - Press the brake pedal until the desired vehicle speed is reached, then press and release SET/ACCEL.